truedat101/gitchanges/README.md

 messages on the first line, and leave the details for the other lines.
 You can use this in your workflow to generate release docs.

+I tried a number of tools out there that claimed to generate nice release notes.
+However they didn't work.
+All that is really needed is some time spent reading git docs to process properly.

 Usage
 =====